Preposition – “Into”

-Preposition into with the meaning to a position in or inside something:
+Preposition into with the meaning to (in or inside something):

-The preposition into is used to indicate movement or direction toward the inside or a position within something.
-It answers the question where? when the destination or target is inside another object or place.
+The preposition into is used to indicate movement or direction towards the inside or a position within something.
+It answers the question, Where? when the destination or target is inside another object or place.

 Here are some examples: